TariqIjaz/Owndays-DataAnalysis/README.md

 ![image](https://github.com/user-attachments/assets/d690dbee-e2d3-4e89-90b5-2e308d5ca500)

+Data Completeness:
-Data Completeness: The Sales_data and Operational_data sheets contain complete data with no missing values.
+1)The Sales_data and Operational_data sheets contain complete data with no missing values.
+2) The data for the year 2025 ends in September.
+This will prevents us from getting a full complete 3 year sales trends, as we would anticipate a dip in sales due to  missing months (November & December)
 Data Integrity: There are no duplicate Order IDs in the dataset.
 Key Integration Challenge: The main data quality issue is the absence of Customer ID in the Sales_data sheet, which prevents us from joining it with the customer_data sheet.
 This limitation impacts our ability to analyze detailed customer segmentation and calculate customer-specific metrics.